phosphene/order-relations/docs/ABSTRACTION_PROGRAM.md

 **Design intent (Ed Phil, 2026-09-02).** order-relations is a place for the *abstract*.
-The synergetics concepts live here as pure objects — no substrate commitment, no directionality built in.
+The synergetics concepts live here as pure objects — no concrete commitment, no directionality built in.
 Biology enters only at instantiation time, as a mapping table, never inside the abstraction.

-## Design law: substrate stripping
+## Design law:

-> An abstraction must be stateable with zero biological nouns.
-If it
+> An abstraction must be stateable without concrete reference
-> can't, it's not an abstraction yet — it's a metaphor with a formula
-> attached.

-Enforced structurally: every file in `R/` is noun-free except `flytrap.R`, the mapping table where biology is allowed in.
+Enforced structurally: every file in `R/` is noun-free except `flytrap.R`, the mapping table where abstraction is mapped to empirical.

-## Design law: field, not stability

-> Model the field; do not assert stability.
-The field is the minimal
-> object the dynamics require — the space the variables move in, the
-> couplings that act on them.
-Stability is a determinate claim (against
-> what perturbation, over what horizon, for which vertex) and asserting
-> it commits the abstraction to a frame it does not need.

-Field and stability work at different levels.
-The field is the frame for what we do not need to infer; stability is per-instance, read from the mapping table, never intrinsic — the same move as Fix 1 (direction of drive per-instance).
-Stability is relative to what a vertex views a field as stable enough: a three-place relation — field, perturbation, vertex — where the vertex supplies the horizon.
-Its quantitative form is the integration window (row 10): a field is "stable enough" for v when it persists over v's window, λ·W_v ≪ 1 (W_v the vertex's window, λ the slow mode's decay rate).
-Critical slowing is the coincidence λ·W_v ~ 1 — the vertex can no longer resolve stable from unstable (observation-window collapse, T-2, read from the vertex side).
-Evans et al. 2026 is the working example: "formed in a stable field" is an observation about the instance; the abstraction needs only the field and the crossing (α > 0).

-## The flagship: slaving without directionality
+## slaving without directionality

 In the original synergetics formulation (Haken 1983) the order parameter enslaves the fast subsystems — one-way.
 The abstraction strips that: